brendaoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *10-Sets the mode of the file hello the same as olleh’s mode* *11-Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users*
-*12-Creates a directory called my_dir with permissions 751 in the working directory*
+*12-Creates a directory called my_dir with permissions 751 in the working directory* *13-Changes the group owner to school for the file hello*